livepeer/livepeer-swarm/README.md

 available functionality is exposed through this project.
 Please see the documentation at [the go-ethereum repository](http://github.com/ethereum/go-ethereum)

-### License information for go-livepeer and go-ethereum
+### License information for livepeer-swarm and go-ethereum

 This repo is largely based on a fork of the go-ethereum codebase.
 The license and author information is included in `./vendor/github.com/ethereum/go-ethereum/`.

-The go-livepeer library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.
+The livepeer-swarm library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.

-The go-livepeer binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.
+The livepeer-swarm binaries (i.e. all code inside of the `cmd` directory) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), also included in our repository in the `COPYING` file.